Skip to content

 Hang structured pieces and fold stretch knits

 Use padded or shaped hangers for woven tops, dresses, and any garment with a defined shoulder seam.
-Fold your stretch knits and Tencel pieces flat in a drawer instead, since hanging them stretches the fabric downward and distorts the fit over time.
+Fold your stretch knits and microfiber-spandex blend pieces flat in a drawer instead, since hanging them stretches the fabric downward and distorts the fit over time.

 Prevent wrinkles, shoulder bumps, and stretched collars